samv/xkb_custom/README.md

 * AltGr+J: produces capital delta (∆), not a increment (∆) as on MacOS and 'mac'

 * **Fractions mappings**: 'mac-hip' has mappings for all fractions of eight, which reduce to quarters and one half when they are even.
-Somehow, my hip mac layout I designed in 2015 matches the 'mac' Linux layout for ¼, ½ and ¾.
+Somehow, @samv's hip mac layout from 2015 matches the 'mac' Linux layout for ¼, ½ and ¾.
 I'm not sure how that coincidence happened unless this was the standard mapping in an earlier version of Mac OS.
 They are listed here in numerical order:

   * AltGr+Z: produces one eighth (⅛), not a cedilla (¸) as Mac or a dead cedilla (for making ç) as on Linux 'mac'